ecoisilva/studydesign_ms/README.md

 many, or just right?
 Optimizing sample sizes for population-level inferences in animal tracking projects”**, available soon as a preprint.
 <!-- Click [here](https://X) to download the full-text. -->

+The main workflow presented in the manuscript provides a comprehensive approach for optimizing sample sizes in animal tracking studies, balancing *sampling duration*, *sampling interval*, and the *number of sampled individuals* to ensure robust, unbiased population-level inferences.
+By integrating robust, sampling-insensitive analytical methods and accounting for uncertainty and logistical constraints (including fix success, location error, device malfunctions, and individual variation), this workflow guides researchers in designing effective studies or evaluating existing data.

+The workflow has been fully implemented in the `movedesign` Shiny application and `R` package (<https://github.com/ecoisilva/movedesign>), allowing users to easily test sampling strategies and assess the reliability of space-use and movement metrics, ultimately promoting more rigorous and impactful wildlife research and conservation.

 ## Citation